ChrSchu90/CryptomatorVaultSync/README.md

 If you want the container to recover automatically from temporary runtime errors, such as network issues during rclone sync, use a Docker restart policy:
 - Use `restart: unless-stopped` for continuous mode.
-- Use `restart: "no"` for one-shot usage with an external scheduler, keep restart: "no" so the scheduler can detect failed runs by the container exit code.
+- Use `restart: no` for one-shot usage with an external scheduler, so the scheduler can detect failed runs by the container exit code.

 ## 🏁 Exit codes